 The Nevada State College Disability Resource Center (DRC) ensures that all our students with disabilities are afforded the opportunity to access the same educational programs

-The Nevada State College Disability Resource Center (DRC) ensures that all our students with disabilities are afforded the opportunity to access the same educational programs, receive the same information, engage in the same interactions, and be empowered to enjoy the same college experiences as students without disabilities.
-We recognize our responsibility to provide full access, as defined by the Americans with Disabilities Act (ADA).
+The Nevada State College Disability Resource Center ensures that all students with disabilities are afforded the opportunity to access the same educational opportunities, receive the same information, engage in the same interactions, and be empowered to enjoy the same college experience as students without disabilities by:

 Please let us know how we may assist you.
 If you have any questions, you can contact the DRC office at 702.992.2180 or DRC@nsc.edu.